contexthub/contexthub.github.io/docs/ios/index.md

 ### Deleting

-Deleting a beacon is similar to updating, and requires passing a strecture similar to one returned to you from create/retrieve calls.
+Deleting a beacon is similar to updating, and requires passing a structure similar to one returned to you from create/retrieve calls.
 The beacon is deleted from ContextHub, then triggers pushes to devices interested in beacon deletions with those specific tags.

 {% gist CHLibrarian/191d805bf82b563cabf0 %}
 <br />